5 Most Famous Sardinian Breads

 The Best Known Sardinian Breads

-The Carasau bread (Sardinian Flatbread) is probably the most known bread type outside of the island.
-Its origins are very old, so old that some historians even speculated it was already made during the Nuragic era, and its recipe is extremely easy: you only need water, durum wheat semolina, salt, and yeast.
-Its iconic, easy to carry disk shape and the fact that it can last for up to 180 days has made Carasau Sardinian Flatbread into an excellent food for sheepherders, especially in older times (when they had to travel back and forth with their herds), and appointed it as one of the gastronomic symbols of Sardinia.
+Its iconic, easy to carry disk shape and the fact that it can last for up to 180 days has made Carasau Sardinian Flatbread into an excellent food for sheepherders.
+This was especially the case in older times (when they had to travel back and forth with their herds).
+It now is one of the gastronomic symbols of Sardinia.

 The Carasau bread gets its name from the double-toasting (called carasadura) it receives in the oven, but guess what?
-This is one of the last steps in its making, which is quite long and sometimes spans into two days.
-Here are the main phases (the first 4 steps are used for other types of bread too):
+This is one of the last steps in its making, which is quite long and sometimes spans over the course of two days.

 Sardinian bread